Q&A - Digital or FM

 c) DAB is introduced by decree not by market demand.

-d) DAB is an outdated digital technology of the 1990's.
+d) DAB is mostly an outdated digital technology of the 1990's.

 e) DRM on established radio bands have a significant edge in geographical coverage capacity.
-Countries like India, Pakistan and Brazil will not go for DAB but rather DRM.
+India, Pakistan and Indonesia will now go for DRM for national broadcasting.

 Today there are few countries where significant DAB listening figures are presented.
 In Denmark, Norway, Switzerland, the UK and Australia have 15-35 % listening share on weekly basis.
-But in some countries - even with DAB networks with national coverage as Germany and the Netherlands - there are just a few percent listening.
+But in some countries - even with DAB networks with national coverage as Germany and the Netherlands - there are low listening share.

-EBU and the lobby organization WorldDAB (former WorldDMB) is trying to sell another story to you by not mentioning the absence of the major actors - the listeners.
+EBU and the lobby organization WorldDAB is not mentioning the absence of the major actors - the listeners.
 And still the listeners are supposed to pay for the transition via taxes, tv licenses and buying new receivers.
 But have anyone asked for their opinion?

 According to the EU directive on electronic communications a Member State cannot prohibit the use of a frequency range internationally allocated for a specific use.
 A government will not be able to ban the use of Band II for sound broadcasting in any EU country.
 Thus, the wide spread rumours that a country has decided, "to shut down FM" is untrue.
 But politicians can force the publicly funded radio public service to only transmit DAB, forcing listeners to follow and hopefully commercial radio and community radio will come along.